 I have a client that’s addressing financial planning and they’ve started with the GenX generation.

 They are encouraging them to get into conversations with their parents about their finances early.

 Remember all the health vaults that came along where we were going to put our secure healthcare information?
-This is sort of the idea of securing your financial information in a vault so that when your adult child needs it they can.
+This is sort of the idea of securing your financial information in a vault so that when your adult child needs it they can (access it).

 Then, the child knows who your lawyer is and who your financial planner is and where your banking information is.
 It’s a collaboration between the adult child and their parent who knows they’re going to need their adult child to step in at some point.
 You’re also all having really productive conversations about how you want things to be as you age.